Paradigm Shift: A series that highlights the disconnect between old paradigms and the new reality of economic statecraft.

 “Can China’s hybrid state-capitalist economy learn to worship—or at least genuflect a bit deeper—at the altar of efficiency?”

 “If key internal Chinese markets remain unfairly tilted toward companies with good political connections, rather than the best products, China may struggle to birth many new companies truly pushing the technological frontier.”

-So, China should continue to rely on the import strategic components.
+So, China should continue to rely on the import of strategic components.

 “Beijing is essentially now engaged in a massive, long-shot attempt to build from the ground up an advanced semiconductor manufacturing capability that doesn’t depend on foreign suppliers—churning through gargantuan amounts of the Chinese people’s money in the process.
 Rather than trying to reinvent the wheel, a better economic strategy would be to mend its relations with the West and reform China’s dysfunctional credit system—then import chips and let Chinese markets and Chinese companies decide what China is really good at.”

 The article fails to grasp two important things:

 First, in this new era of economic statecraft, great powers are willing to sacrifice economic efficiency at the altar of national security.
 The article fails to consider the fundamental drivers of the PRC’s technological ambitions.
 The control of cutting-edge technology is a key factor in geopolitical competition and so reliance on imports for core components in strategic sectors is unwise.